The Catholic Church Concocts History

 In Luke, Jesus said he didn’t credit any individual apostle with any particular status:

 “A dispute arose also between them about which should be reckoned the greatest, but he said to them, ‘Among pagans it is the kings who lord it over them, and those who have authority over them are given the title benefactor.
 This must not happen with you.
-No; the greatest among you must behave as if he were the youngest, the leader as if he were the one who serves’” (Luke 22:24–26, NJB).
+No; the greatest among you must behave as if he were the youngest, the leader as if he were the one who serves’” (Luke 22:24–26, NJB.)
 The occasion of the argument was the night of the betrayal—the last night of Jesus’ life—and Jesus stated that no one was to be in charge.

 Nowhere in the epistles of Peter did the author, an early Christian writing in fluent Greek, claim any special role, authority, or power over a church, yet he signed himself as Peter.

-Yeshua would never have dreamt of establishing a church of his own, because first-century Judaism was built around the Temple.
+If Jesus existed, he was a Jew, so would never have dreamt of establishing a church of his own, because first-century Judaism was built around the Temple.
 The fact that a hierarchy of pagans in Rome used his name to decry Judaism and acquire power, money, and property would have been repugnant to him.

 The first explicit mentions of Peter ever having been in Rome only appeared after 170 CE, over one hundred years after he was supposed to have been there!
 The Catholic Encyclopedia states,

-The Catholic Encyclopedia is basing its claim mainly on evidence from four authors—Dionysius of Corinth (who wrote in 165 CE–174 CE, as quoted by Eusebius), Clement of Alexandria (as quoted by Eusebius c.
-190 CE), Irenaeus of Lyons (who wrote c.
-177 CE), and Tertullian, who each state that Peter and Paul founded the Roman Church.
+The Catholic Encyclopedia is basing its claim mainly on evidence from four authors—Dionysius of Corinth (who wrote in 165 CE–174 CE, as quoted by Eusebius,) Clement of Alexandria (as quoted by Eusebius c.
+190 CE,) Irenaeus of Lyons (who wrote c.
+177 CE,) and Tertullian, who each state that Peter and Paul founded the Roman Church.
 These men wrote one to one and a half centuries after the probable time of Peter’s death.
 Their statements about Peter are only one or two lines in length.
 For example, Tertullian wrote:

 “For this is the manner in which the apostolic churches transmit their registers: as the church of Smyrna, which records that Polycarp was placed therein by John; as also the church of Rome, which makes Clement to have been ordained in like manner by Peter” (Praescr.
 1:22 [ANF 3:258]).

-“By indicating that tradition derived from the apostles, of the very great, the very ancient, and universally known Church founded and organized at Romeby the two most glorious apostles, Peter and Paul; as also [by pointing out] the faith preached to men, which comes down to our time by means of the successions of the bishops.
-For it is a matter of necessity that every Church should agree with this Church, on account of its preeminent authority, that is, the faithful everywhere, inasmuch as the tradition has been preserved continuously by those [faithful men] who exist everywhere.”
-(Against Heresies, Book III, Chapter 3).
+“By indicating that tradition derived from the apostles, of the very great, the very ancient, and universally known church, founded and organized at Romeby the two most glorious apostles, Peter and Paul; as also [by pointing out] the faith preached to men, which comes down to our time by means of the successions of the bishops.
+For it is a matter of necessity that every Church should agree with this Church on account of its preeminent authority, that is, the faithful everywhere, inasmuch as the tradition has been preserved continuously by those faithful men who exist everywhere.”
+(Against Heresies, Book III, Chapter 3.)
 Irenaeus was writing only a little over one hundred years after the “glorious” Peter and Paul allegedly founded the “very great and very ancient” church in Rome.
-He had to rely on “tradition” as a “matter of necessity” to explain the founding.
-He couldn’t name any genuine source for this so-called tradition, so he had to pretend there was one.
-Paul himself said nothing about founding a church in Rome in any of his letters and clearly tried to introduce himself to the already existing community in Rome in his letter to the Romans!
+He had to rely on “tradition” as a “matter of necessity” to explain this founding.
+He couldn’t name any genuine source or facts about this so-called tradition, so his expletives were meaningless, other than that they suggest he was desperate to promote baseless assertions.

-These men were fervent Christians and prolific writers.
+These four men were fervent Catholic Christians and prolific writers.
 If they’d known some genuine facts about a Roman Pope Peter, they would surely have written more.
 They may not have even written what is claimed, because gross interpolations from men of the church were extremely common in the second, third, and fourth centuries.
 Eusebius is notorious for having been a dishonest historian.
 This means later claims of Peter’s sojourn in Rome are also almost worthless.